genixpro/kwola/README.md

 `[user@localhost]$ kwola_test_local_selenium`

+Next, check to make sure that NodeJS, Babel and the javascript code transpiling is working correctly.

+`[user@localhost]$ kwola_test_javascript_rewriting`

-If the command outputs that it is successful, you can now run a more complete test suite.
+If both of those commands are successful, you can now run a more complete test suite.
 This next test suite will do a very short test sequence against the Kwola demo URL.
 It should take just a couple minutes to complete.

 `[user@localhost]$ kwola_rapid_local_test_suite`